-Lion Hygiene Co., Ltd. is involved in the development and kitchens.
-While the restaurant industry has suffered in the sale of products used in industrial facilities and food-service pandemic, the HMR industry is expected to remain steady industries, spanning the restaurant and home meal going forward, reflecting demand created by increased time replacement (HMR) industries, food processing plants, spent at home.
-We will work to expand into peripheral fields, medical and nursing care facilities, and hotel and cleaning mainly in the areas of vegetable-washing detergents and industries.
-In 2020, the business environment underwent systems, including the Yasai Kirei MiBO vegetable-washing tremendous changes, making clearer than ever the system, which is already in use at a major convenience store importance of the role of Lion Hygiene Co., Ltd., which seeks chain's food processing plants.
-In addition, we will focus on to provide expertise in hygiene management.
-In 2021, it increasing sales of hygiene-related products to nursing care remains extremely unclear when the COVID-19 pandemic will and medical facilities. subside and what the ultimate extent of market damage will be.
-Nevertheless, we will provide corporate users of our Lion Hygiene Co., Ltd.'s strength is its ability to propose products with proprietary solutions centered on cleanliness hygiene solutions that combine its specialized hygiene and hygiene to contribute to the solution of social issues, management know-how with the Lion Group's washing and, aiming to become a core business in B to B areas for technologies.
-In the field of Infection Control, a growth advanced daily healthcare, we will reinforce user-oriented driver for the Lion Group going forward, we will leverage product development and offerings.
-Group synergies to reinforce our offerings and expand our businesses.
+Lion Hygiene Co., Ltd. is involved in the development and sale of products used in industrial facilities and food-service industries, spanning the restaurant and home meal replacement (HMR) industries, food processing plants, medical and nursing care facilities, and hotel and cleaning industries.
+In 2020, the business environment underwent tremendous changes, making clearer than ever the importance of the role of Lion Hygiene Co., Ltd., which seeks to provide expertise in hygiene management.
+In 2021, it remains extremely unclear when the COVID-19 pandemic will subside and what the ultimate extent of market damage will be.
+Nevertheless, we will provide corporate users of our products with proprietary solutions centered on cleanliness and hygiene to contribute to the solution of social issues, and, aiming to become a core business in B to B areas for advanced daily healthcare, we will reinforce user-oriented product development and offerings.